๐Ÿ“‚ log

 Display something in the log stream.
 Does not check the log level.

-• $1: content as string: the content to print (can contain new lines)
+The variable name containing the content to print (can contain new lines).

 log::printRaw "my line"